Qovery/documentation/website/docs/main-concepts/business.md

 If DevOps team want to know what happens under the hood - we got them covered.
 Qovery provides all Terraform and Helm files, so DevOps enginners can make advanced adjustments and see how the things work under the hood.

+### Plug in External Services

+Your organization uses a service that is not oficially supported by Qovery?
+No worries.
+Our External Services plugin system allows you to easily add your services and consume them in your applications.
+Read more about this concept [here][docs.main-concepts.business.external-services].

+### Monitor your platform

+Qovery is not a monitoring solution, yet it allows you to easily connect to third party monitoring systems like Datadog or New Relic.
+Qovery team prepared integrations that allows you to [start monitoring the platform][docs.main-concepts.business.monitoring] with just a few mouse clicks.

+[docs.main-concepts.business.external-services]: /docs/main-concepts/business/external-services/
+[docs.main-concepts.business.monitoring]: /docs/main-concepts/business/monitoring/